You only get one first impression.

 After that, it’s up to you to start cutting, arranging and adjusting until you have an intro and outro that sounds exactly how you want it.
 Don’t get frustrated if it doesn’t turn out perfectly right away.
 Learning audio-editing software takes time, and putting together a finished product can be hit or miss at first.
 Stick with it until you get it right.

 Your podcast’s intro and outro are some of the best tools you have for growing your audience and finding new listeners.
 By carefully crafting a standardized hook that conveys the core idea of your show, you can begin to build a community of like-minded individuals around your content.

 Looking for more information on how to get started podcasting?
-Check out our Podcasting 101 guide for a full overview of what you need to know.
+Check out our guide on how to start a podcast for a full overview of what you need to know.